cjratcliff/ml-compiled/docs/activations.rst

 Softplus
 ----------
-Output is bounded between 0 and infinity.
+Activation whose output is bounded between 0 and infinity, making it useful for modeling quantities that should never be negative such as the variance of a distribution.

 .. math::